 Every public space tells a story about what’s important, and Bemidji is home to more than 35+ unique sculptures created by talented regional artists.
 Stroll through downtown Bemidji while viewing these remarkable works.

-Some of these sculptures are also interactive, making them even more interesting for tourists.
+Some of these sculptures are interactive, making them even more interesting for tourists.
 Thus, the Sculpture Walk is a popular draw for tourists and residents of Bemidji alike.

 7. A Day at Bemidji City Park